 THIRD EYE YOGA

-I have been teaching yoga for about 10 years here in the Denver area and have been practicing yoga for 17 years.
+I have been teaching yoga since 2009 in the Denver area and have been practicing yoga since 2000.
 It has truly made me who I am today.
-My journey with yoga began in a Bikram yoga studio in San Francisco in 2000.
+My journey with yoga began in a Bikram yoga studio in San Francisco.
 I was hooked from my very first class and quickly found myself attending class every single day.
-I loved how it made me feel, that I craved healthy food, that my body felt clean from inside out – not to mention that it was the most physically and mentally challenging thing I had ever done.
+I loved how it made me feel.
+I craved healthy food, my body felt clean from inside out, and it was the most physically and mentally challenging thing I had ever done.

 When I moved to Santa Cruz 2 years later, I began surfing – something that had been a life-long goal and near the very top of my bucket list.
 What had been yoga practice in a hot room with lots of sweat and mirrors turned into yoga practice in the waves of the Pacific Ocean.
-It’s here I experienced energy like never before and learned how to read energy currents of the ocean, timed just right with my paddling, in order to ride the waves.
-To this day, for me, surfing is one of life’s most exhilarating yet peaceful things, and the beauty, grace, and challenge I experienced at Pleasure Point, Ocean Beach, Sharks, and other surf spots along the California coast has only ever been matched by my life-long love of snowboarding.
+It’s here I experienced energy like never before and learned how to read the ocean’s energy currents.
+Timed just right with my paddling is what makes riding a wave possible.
+To this day, for me, surfing is one of life’s most exhilarating yet peaceful things and the beauty, grace, and challenge I experienced at Pleasure Point, Ocean Beach, Sharks, and other surf spots along the California coast has only ever been matched by my life-long love of snowboarding.

 It was this calling, almost a primal urge, to be back near the mountains that brought me back to Colorado after 4 years in California.
 One of the first things I did once I moved back was to find a yoga studio and pick my practice back up.
 I began cleaning at CorePower yoga as trade for yoga classes and was soon as regular as I had been at Bikram…if not more so.